Muniramakrishnan/Random-Quiz/README.md

 3. **Run the Quiz:**
    - Open your terminal or command prompt.
    - Navigate to the directory where the script is located.
-   - Run the script by executing the command: `python random_quiz.py`.
+   - Run the script by executing the command: `Random_Quiz.py`.

 4. **Answer the Questions:**
    - The program will randomly select questions from a predefined list and present them to you.